-- 120 metres of Provincially significant wetlands; - 50 metres of all other significant natural features.
+• 120 metres of Provincially significant wetlands;

+• 50 metres of all other significant natural features.

 In agricultural areas and for agricultural buildings, adjacent lands will be less than 50 metres but no less than 15 metres from all significant natural features, except for provincially significant wetlands which require 120 metres.
 The Zoning By-law will establish the setbacks required to natural areas based on the size and use of the agricultural building and the type of natural features in proximity.
-No adjacent land is applied around woodlots smaller than 4 hectares.